 [ahmed@ahmed-server ~]# htpasswd -c /etc/httpd/conf/.htpasswd admin

-Starting httpd Deamon.
+Starting httpd Daemon

-[ahmed@ahmed-server ~]# service httpd restart
+[ahmed@ahmed-server ~]# service httpd restart #On CentOS/RHEL

-Starting tomcat Instances.
+Starting tomcat Instances

 for item in 8009 8019 8029 8039 8049;